gratia-dei/gratia-dei/README.md

 # Gratia Dei

-This project contains the content of the main website of the initiative "gratiaDei.org".
+This project contains the content of the main website of the initiative "gratiaDei.org" and is available on [https://gratiaDei.org](https://gratiaDei.org).

 # License